Medigap - Medicare Supplements

 Enrollment can be Done at Any Time

 - Most individuals enroll in a Medicare Supplement plan during their "Open Enrollment" period when they become eligible for Medicare.
-The Open Enrollment period is defined as a six-month period starting on the Effective Date of Medicare Part B. During the Open Enrollment period, individuals can apply for any plan at the lowest premium rate from any insurance company, without consideration of medical issues or tobacco use.
+The Open Enrollment period is defined as a six-month period starting on the Effective Date of Medicare Part B. Individuals who start Medicare Part B prior to age 65 (individuals who are on Social Security disability, for example) have a second Open Enrollment period when they turn 65.
+During the Open Enrollment period, individuals can apply for any plan at the lowest premium rate from any insurance company, without consideration of medical issues or tobacco use.

 - Some individuals enroll in a Medicare Supplement plan during a "Guaranteed Issue" period.
 These are special time periods that exist under special circustances.

 - Individuals can apply for Medicare Supplemente coverage at any time during the year.
 If the individual is not in an Open Enrollment or Guaranteed Issue period, medical questions may limit which companies will approve an application.

 - Medicare Supplement Policies address "Approved" charges that are not paid for by Medicare.
 Not all "medically required" charges are "Approved" as part of the covered charges of Medicare.